I absolutely love old recipe books.

 - Grease 2 cake tins with margarine and line with baking parchment.
 If desired for added protection grease the baking parchment also.

 - Using a wooden spoon mix all ingredients thoroughly.
-Texture should look like pancake batter.
+Texture should look like abit like pancake batter.

 - Divide the mix between the two cake pans.